cisagov/manage.get.gov/docs/developer/registry-access.md

 ## Debugging in a Python shell

 You'll first need access to a Django shell in an environment with valid registry credentials.
+Only some environments are allowed access: your laptop is probably not one of them.
 For example:

 ```shell
 cf ssh getgov-ENVIRONMENT